Jonathan Morse is the CEO and founder of Tripleseat, a web application for restaurants, hotels and unique venues.

 · Photos of your staff behind the scenes

 You don’t have to be a designer or a professional videographer to create your own visuals.
-Try free design tools like Canva, PicMonkey and Adobe Spark – they have great templates you can start with or you can use your own colors and branding.
+Try free design tools like Canva, PicMonkey and Adobe Creative Cloud Express – they have great templates you can start with or you can use your own colors and branding.
 For video, use your smartphone camera and edit with apps like Spark Video, YouTube’s app or Title Master.
 Make sure to use these images on social media, in blog posts and in your email marketing.

 3. Social media ads